rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

 This plugin adds AMQP 1.0 support to RabbitMQ.

-# Status
+## Status

-This is mostly a prototype, but it is supported.
+This plugin is considered to be young and experimental but it is supported.
 We describe it as a prototype since the amount of real world use and thus battle-testing it has received is not so large as that of the STOMP or MQTT plugins.
 Howver, bugs do get fixed as they are reported.